Sch3lp/sch3lp.github.io/_posts/2017-06-09-the-lead-developer-conference.md

 * Set clear expectations and accountability.
 What is success?
 What is the goal in 3/6/12 months?
 Be specific and give regular feedback.
 Track progress and celebrate success.
 Do this for the mentee and the mentor as well.
 * Hold code reviews rooted in empathy and respect.
 * Foster intellectual humility.
 Eg: as a mentor, refrain from your initial "idiot"-reaction..

-#### Take of the training wheels
-Show belief in the growth and potentional of junior engineers by assigning them "stretch" projects after a month or six, or whenever they are ready.
+* Show belief in the growth and potentional of junior engineers by assigning them "stretch" projects after a month or six, or whenever they are ready.
 These are projects with high visibility and a fair chance of failure.

-#### Positive culture of learning
+* Positive culture of learning.
-People and values matter.
-Intellectual humility.

 ### Randall Koutnik - Implementers, Solvers and Finders <a name="#Randall_Koutnik">&nbsp;</a>